The Matterhorn Frequently Asked Questions

 What is the climbing like?

-Knowledge of basic mountaineering skills, including ice axe arrest, cramponing and roped glacier travel is required.
+Knowledge of and the ability to efficiently perform basic mountaineering skills including ice axe arrest, cramponing and roped glacier travel is required.
 In addition, specific rock climbing skills are necessary.
-This includes the ability to climb rapidly with hands and feet, in balance over 3rd, 4th, and moderate 5th class rock (up to 5.7).
-Past participation in a rock climbing course, and completion of additional full day rock climbs in mountain boots is required.
+This includes the ability to climb rapidly with hands and feet, in balance over 3rd, 4th, and moderate 5th class rock (up to 5.7) over terrain with significant exposure.
+Past participation in a week or longer advanced level rock climbing course, and completion of additional full day multi pitch rock climbs in mountain boots is required.
 Other necessary skills include knowledge of belaying and rappelling.
 Submission of a climbing resume and an interview with the program director is necessary for participation in the program.
+IMG has specific programs available if you need additional training for this climb.

 How do I train for this?